Hootsuite vs Buffer: which is better? We tested both of these free social media apps to determine the champion. Buffer

-If you’re using the free versions which 99% of people do, it’s a good idea to have both on your phone in case you hit your scheduling limit or one isn’t working the way it should (Hootsuite uses Flash which has been a real problem on the PC lately).
+If you’re using the free versions which 99% of people do, it’s a good idea to have both Buffer and Hootsuite on your phone in case you hit your scheduling limit or one isn’t working the way it should.

 Because Twitter is an international communication platform, scheduling tweets ahead of time is necessary.
-Say you’re tweeting about #advertising or #socialmedia there will be scores of people in the UK and elsewhere who you’ll want to engage with (they follow you, you follow them back) but you’ll want to Tweet during their working hours which is 6-9 hours ahead, depending on what coast you live on (I’m in Vancouver so the time difference is significant).
+Say you’re tweeting about #advertising or #socialmedia there will be scores of people in the UK and elsewhere who you’ll want to engage with (they follow you, you follow them back) but you’ll want to Tweet during their working hours which is 6-9 hours ahead, depending on where you live.

 Before a Live Event, Pre-Load Tweets

-An important part of our business is Tweeting at live events so that conference organizers can keep the slides synced with the presentations.
+An important part of our business is Tweeting at live events so that conference participants (local and remote) have takeways during and after the event.
 This takes a bit of pre-planning.

 Auto-scheduling Tweets ahead of a festival or conference works perfectly (try it for a conference call next time!)

 You often do not have time to type as quickly as you need to send the perfect tweet, so schedule a bunch of them ahead of time.
 You can always cancel or change them.

 Recently I was at an outdoor event called #shorefest and there were a bunch of bands playing but no one on Twitter seemed to have the schedule.
 So I found the musical lineup and used Hootsuite on my phone to schedule a series of Tweets with the name of the band and the time they were supposed to appear on stage.
 Perfect: now everyone knows who’s playing!

 Another very good reason to autoschedule tweets is to mitigate the risk of ticking off your followers by sending too many tweets in the same period.